 Risks and Benefits for People with PD

 There are risks and benefits associated with the use of cannabis for people with PD.
-Benefits include a possible improvement in anxiety, pain management, sleep dysfunction, weight loss and nausea.
+Benefits include a possible improvement in A feeling of nervousness, worried thoughts and physical distress., pain management, sleep dysfunction, weight loss and nausea.
 Potential adverse effects include: impaired cognition (impairment in executive function), dizziness, blurred vision, mood and behavioral changes, loss of balance and hallucinations.
 Chronic use of marijuana can increase risk of mood disorders and lung cancer.

 Medical Marijuana and Legislation by State